-The Practicum course provides opportunities for students to develop and apply knowledge and skills learned in the classroom.
-It involves working in a client organization.
-It utilizes such knowledge of skills such as those related to ethics, professional accountability, communications and organizational assessment.
-Students work under the guidance of the Field Placement Coordinator and the client organization's consultant/manager.
-The Field Placement Coordinator and the client organization's consultant approve a detailed scope of work before the student begins the Practicum.
-Examples of Practicum work include assessments of organizational culture, structure, and communication or other consulting work.
-Students will utilize data gathering techniques discussed in their Research Methods class.
+The Practicum course provides opportunities for students to develop and apply knowledge and skills learned in the classroom, such as those related to ethics, professional accountability, communications and organizational assessment, while working under the guidance of the Field Placement Coordinator or on-site consultant.
+The Field Placement Coordinator and the consultant approve a detailed scope of work before the student begins the Practicum.
+Examples of Practicum include assessments of organizational culture, structure, and communication.
+These may be facilitated through surveys, focus groups or one-to-one interviews.
 Students will summarize their work as well as self-reflect on their experience in a final report.